PauliusMacernis/Playing-with-Docker-registry/README.md

 Push all to Gitlab:
 `docker push registry.gitlab.com/sugalvojau/demo-php-caddy`

+When we push the image changes to GitLab
+`git push gitlab master && git push gitlab --tags`
-When we push the image changes to GitLab, an automatic build is triggered, and we can see the build jobs in the "pipelines" section of our project.
+, an automatic build is triggered,
+and we can see the build jobs in the "pipelines" section of our project.